Compilation Overview

 ./configure.sh -DSYS=mac

-For more detailed instructions on pre-defined build options available in OpenDiS, see the next sections of this documentation.
+For more detailed instructions on pre-defined build options available in OpenDiS, see the next pages of this section.

 • Example: create your own build options by setting options specific to your system in file e.g. cmake/sys.cmake.mysystem, and then pass build argument -DSYS=mysystem: